halfmoonliu/wine_reccomendation/README.md

 Please see the pdf file for a quick walk through the project.
 If you would like to dig into details, please have a look at the Jupyter notebook in the branch.
-Check also my website(https://halfmoonliu.github.io/posts/wine-recommendation-using-the-aroma-wheel-link/) for more detailed description!
+Check also __<ins>my website</ins>__(https://halfmoonliu.github.io/posts/wine-recommendation-using-the-aroma-wheel-link/) for more detailed description!